German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 9. Moods

-Moods are sentence “attitudes.”
-They describe the nature and tone of the verbs used in a sentence, so that whoever hears it would understand the speaker’s intentions.
+Moods describe the nature and tone of the verbs used in a sentence, so that whoever hears it would understand the speaker’s intentions.

 Indicative

-This indicative mood (der Indikativ) is what you’ll be using most of the time: for the matter-of-fact sentences, the ones that simply express facts, opinions or questions.
+The indicative mood ( der Indikativ ) is what you’ll be using most of the time.
+They’re appropriate for matter-of-fact sentences, or ones that simply express facts, opinions or questions.
 The indicative is also used to describe things that have happened, is happening or would happen.

 Declarative statements are the sentences that just relay information.
-For example, all the sentences in the example below:
+For example:

 Interrogative statements are sentences that pose questions.
 From a declarative statement, it’s pretty easy to form question statements—you move the conjugated verb to the first position of the sentence, followed by the subject, then the predicates or objects (if any):